ratansingh98/100_Days_of_ML_Code/README.md

 **Today's Progress** : I had studied and built a Polynomial Regression and Data Preprocessing model.

-**Thoughts** : Learned to visualize polynomial regression and processing data for better use.
+**Thoughts** : Learned to visualize and use polynomial regression and processing data for better use.

 **Link of Work:**   [Link](https://github.com/ratansingh98/100_Days_of_ML_Code/tree/master/days/Day%203%20:%20Polynomial%20Regression%20and%20Data%20Preprocessing)